alem-01/chess/README.md

 From now on, players can exchange moves to play chess.

+> If only one user connects, then the server will not send any color information.
+> That's because the server waits for second player to join.
+After both players join,
+> the players will receive own colors.

 ## Chess moves

 The players exchange with text messages to indicate their chess move.